JaimeHyland/family_shopping_list_v1/README.md

 Child users are allowed only to add products to the shopping list and to buy and cancel items already on the shopping list.
 In a future iteration it might be a good idea to allow children to request that products to the product list and of shops and categories from their respective tables.

+While child users can't access many of the pages of the site via the menus, and while some pages display differently depending on the user group of the current user, with some buttons enabled or disabled as appropriate and with some data made read-only or editable as appropriate, in some cases, children can use the browser's url bar to access some of the pages not accessible from the menus or buttons.
+This is an issue for a future iteration.

 <!-- TOC --><a name="the-websites-workflow"></a>
 ## The website's workflow:

 <!-- TOC --><a name="logging-in"></a>
 ### Authentication
-The first thing a user sees on navigating to the website is an login page.
+The first thing a new user sees on navigating to the website is a login page.
 Nobody can get any further without logging in.
 Users can set the App to remember them (i.e. not to require a new log-in when a new instance of the App is started up on the same device).
 Once logged in, any user in either group should be able to see the full current shopping list in order of entry (oldest first).
+If they're using a modern browser, they should be able to adjust the settings to log them in automatically on second and subsequent visits.

 <!-- TOC --><a name="cancelling-list-items"></a>
 ### Cancelling list items
 Each item on the shopping list will have two checkboxes; one on the left and the other on the right.
-The left-hand one will have the effect of cancelling the item from the list after the user clicks a confirmation message.
+The left-hand one will have the effect of cancelling the item from the list after the user clicks a confirmation message (not yet implemented).
 This will be visually marked by displaying the item in a paler colour and disabling the "bought" checkbox.
 The cancellation can be undone by clicking or tapping the same checkbox again.

 The database is updated as soon as the user confirms the change via the confimation message (a modular webpage).
 Undoing the cancellation will update the database again.